Here Lies Wilson Matthews – 2 Who Was Blanche Dumont?

 The census taker designated Dumont as the head of the household.
 Under Relationship of each person to the head of this family, W.F.
 Mathews is described as son.

 The census records the boy’s birth location as Texas and states that his mother and father were also born there.
 Blanche Dumont’s birthplace, however, is given as England.
+The discrepancies between the surnames and birthplaces add to the mystery of the boy’s origin.

 1920 census for Fort Worth, Texas.
 Headers and relevant entries (intervening rows removed).

-By the time Dumont died in 1933, she had once again changed her origin story.
+By the time Dumont died in 1933, she had yet again changed her origin story.
 Her death certificate recorded her birthplace as France.
 The names of her mother and father, and their birthplaces, are Unknown.

 Blanche Dumont’s death certificate, February 20, 1933.